Summer Programs

 Learn More!

-NEW Day Camp Bus From Spruce Grove!
 We are offering a daily bus pick up/drop off location at Rotary Centennial Park in Spruce Grove.
 Drop off time at the park will be at 8:30am each morning (Monday-Friday), with pickup at 5:30pm Monday-Thursdays.
 Please note that on Fridays, the pick-up time will be at 4pm.
-ID is required at pickup, so please have your information available. *$50.00 bus fee
+ID is required at pickup, so please have your information available. *$60.00 bus fee

 Pioneers